Centaurea stoebe (syn. C. biebersteinii, C. maculosa)

 Legal status in King County, Washington

 Spotted knapweed is a Class B noxious weed.
 Property owners in King County are required to control this plant.
-This species is also on the Washington quarantine list (known as the prohibited plants list) (external link) and it is prohibited to transport, buy, sell, offer for sale, or to distribute plants or plant parts, seeds in packets, blends or "wildflower mixes" of this species, into or within the state of Washington.
+This species is also on the Washington quarantine list (known as the prohibited plants list) and it is prohibited to transport, buy, sell, offer for sale, or to distribute plants or plant parts, seeds in packets, blends or "wildflower mixes" of this species, into or within the state of Washington.
+For more information about noxious weed regulations and definitions, see Noxious weed lists and laws.

 Biology and morphology